 All of us have times in our lives when we need an extra bit of help.
 Whether it’s a crisis, or working through challenging personal issues, it can be helpful to have someone there to help along the way.
 Jesus said, “As I have loved you… love one another” (John 13:34).
 This is one reason we encourage everyone to be involved with a small group.
 However, some of our problems require more time and attention than a small group can provide.
 That's where our Care Ministries come in.

 Pastoral Counseling & Referrals: Sometimes problems might require the advice and counsel of a pastor.
-Our Associate Pastor does take counseling appointments from time to time.
+Our Pastors & Directors do take counseling appointments from time to time.
 Our policy, however, is for pastors to refrain from long-term counseling and to limit to appointments to one or two.
 For care beyond this we will generally refer to one of our specific care ministries or to a professional counselor (see below).
-To see a pastor for counseling or referral, please contact Jamie Bott by email or call her at the church office: (734) 477-9135.
+To see a pastor for counseling or referral, please contact the main office by email or call the church office: (734) 477-9135.

 Care Ministries: We have a team of trained care ministers available to visit those who are in the hospital, nursing home, or homebound.
 They are available to members of the church and those within the church's network of care.
 Lay Chaplains offer support through listening, conversation, prayer, and scripture.
-For longer-term visitation, please request a Stephen Minister (above).
-Please email to request a visit from a lay chaplain.
+Please email our spiritual formation team to request a visit from a lay chaplain.

 Vineyard Church of Ann Arbor does not provide professional counseling, but does have relationship with many of the fine Christian counselors in our area.
 If you have no Insurance coverage you may want to contact an agency that can provide counseling on a sliding scale fee structure.